Playthroughs (album)

 Playthroughs is a studio album by American electronic musician Keith Fullerton Whitman, released on Kranky in 2002.
 It was recorded in analogue manner by using electric guitar and processing its sounds.

-Pitchfork gave the album an extraordinarily high note of 9.7/10.
+Pitchfork gave the album a high rating of 9.7/10.
 They placed it at number 36 on its list of the "Top 50 Albums of 2002" and at number 85 on its list of "The Top 100 Albums of 2000-04".
 Pitchfork also named "Playthroughs" 23rd best ambient album of all time in 2016.